swiftbookua/swiftbookua/1_language_guide/25_access_controll.md

 stringToEdit.value += " This edit will increment numberOfEdits."
 stringToEdit.value += " So will this one."
 print("The number of edits is \(stringToEdit.numberOfEdits)")
-// Prints "The number of edits is 3"
+// Надрукує "The number of edits is 3"
 ```

 Although you can query the current value of the numberOfEdits property from within another source file, you can’t modify the property from another source file.
 This restriction protects the implementation details of the TrackedString edit-tracking functionality, while still providing convenient access to an aspect of that functionality.